 Solution: A terse “sure” with no eye contact should deliver the message that unsolicited advice is not wanted.
 If not: headphones.

 These are some of the most common people you’ll encounter.
-There might be a last minute change to the prepared sides—“Everyone just read page 2!” or “We’re doing cold reads with new sides”—that has been announced to the waiting room.
+There might be a last minute change to the prepared sides—“Everyone just read page two!” or “We’re doing cold reads with new sides”—that has been announced to the waiting room.
 You arrive and have missed the announcement from the CD or session runner.
 As you sign in, the session runner might be busy or away, and all the waiting room actors look at you, knowing you need the new instructions.
 However, no one says a thing.

 Solution: Do a cursory check with the session runner or casting associate as soon as you can (“Hi, any changes to the prepared material I should know about?”).